codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

 Thus, to prevent overfitting, we introduce a **hyperparameter called learning rate**.
 When we make a prediction, each residual is multiplied by the learning rate.
 This forces us to use more decision trees, each taking a small step towards the final solution.

+* The generalization allowed arbitrary differentiable loss functions to be used, expanding the technique beyond binary classification problems to support regression, multiclass classification and more.

 ```python
 from sklearn.ensemble import GradientBoostingRegressor